GGayton/ProjectyBoi-v1.1/README.txt

 The conversion folder holds the modules and scripts that converts the images captured during the measurement to a point-cloud.
 The script for this is \conversion\convertToPointCloud.py.
 Currently, the parameters that define the fringe projection system are held in parameters \conversion\parameters\modelParameters.hdf5.
-These are found during the calibration and the calibration code is not yet added.
+These are found during the calibration and the calibration code is not yet functional.

+CALIBRATION:
+The calibration is compeleted using tensorflow, which serves to compute the gradient.

 HARDWARE CONSIDERATIONS
 This section is for considering replacing hardware (camera, projector etc).